-- When using POWERFUL operation, there are some functions which are not available. - POWERFUL operation cannot be used together with ECONO or COMFORT AIRFLOW operation. - Priority is given to the function of whichever button is pressed last. - POWERFUL operation can only be set when the unit is running. - POWERFUL operation will not increase the capacity of the air conditioner if the air conditioner is already in operation with its maximum capacity demonstrated. - In COOL, HEAT and Auto operation
+- POWERFUL operation can only be set when the unit is running. - POWERFUL operation will not increase the capacity of the air conditioner if the air conditioner is already in operation with its maximum capacity demonstrated. - In COOL, HEAT and AUTO operation

-To maximise the cooling (heating) effect, the capacity of outdoor unit is increased and the airflow rate is fixed to the maximum setting.
+To maximize the cooling (heating) effect, the capacity of outdoor unit is increased and the airflow rate is fixed to the maximum setting.